When you work with primary-age children you really can make a difference every day.

 PGCE Primary (5-11)

 The 5-11 programme prepares you to build on the early childhood experiences that children bring with them to their first years of more formal schooling.
-You will build on best practice of learning through play to engage children with the Key Stage 1 curriculum and beyond.
-Working in Key Stage 2, you will see children develop, ready for the challenges of secondary education and their future careers.
+You will build on best practice through experiences across the Primary age phase.
+You will have a placement in both Key Stage 1 and 2, so you’ll develop the skills needed to teach across the curriculum.
+By developing your knowledge of how children learn and retain information, you’ll support them through their formative years of education and help prepare them for the challenges of secondary education and their future careers.

 We believe the most effective path to becoming an outstanding teacher is a gradual one, filled with plenty of support and opportunities to put what you’ve learnt into practice in stages.
 That’s why we’ve designed our PGCE Primary courses in three main stages.
-Each stage consists of a University-based training block and school-based training block.
+Each stage consists of University-based and School-based training.

 March to June